rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

+view
+:	what to default the view to if the user isn't logged on

+	defaults to `login`

+	accepted values are `login` or `signup`

 ### LikeLink
 Add a link to like a specific item